rfielding/microcms/README.md

 > All directories are created as a side-effect.
 But before or after uploading file, it's a TODO to be able to upload metadata such as permissions.
 In that case, upload permissions before files.

 ```
-cd media
-./deployapp # read it to see how it uploads files
+./media/deployapp # read it to see how it uploads files
 ```

 The API is designed to be easily explored from a web browser.
 A few things are not completely obvious though.